 What are the symptoms of congestive heart failure getting worse?

-Doctors diagnose congestive heart failure in four progressive stages.
-The interchangeable medical terms could be “Stage I, II, III, and IV” or “Class A, B, C, and D.” A patient can slow their progression with the tips below, but it’s not possible to get better than you are currently, or to make the heart stronger.
+There are four stages of congestive heart failure.
+The interchangeable medical terms could be “Stage I, II, III, and IV” or “Class A, B, C, and D.” A patient can slow their progression with the tips below, but it is not possible to get better than you are currently, or to make the heart stronger.

 Stages of CHF

-Stage I (Class A): Your loved one may not notice any symptoms at this stage.
+Stage I (Class A): Your loved one may not notice any symptoms during stage a heart failure.
 When making this diagnosis, the doctor likely considered risk factors—some are within your loved one’s control, like diet, exercise, smoking, and alcohol use.
-Other risk factors could include underlying medical conditions or a family history of heart disease, high blood pressure, or diabetes.
+Other risk factors for heart failure could include underlying medical conditions or a family history of heart disease, high blood pressure, or diabetes.

 Stage I Tips: Encourage your loved one to improve the risk factors that are within their control.
 Stay active and maintain a healthy lifestyle, and get regular monitoring such as blood tests, blood pressure checks, and any other testing the doctor orders.

 Stage II (Class B): At this stage, the doctor has seen some mild evidence of cardiovascular disease.
-Your loved one still will be comfortable at rest, but may experience mild symptoms such as shortness of breath when they’re moving.
+Your loved one still will be comfortable at rest, but may experience mild symptoms such as shortness of breath when they are moving.